 Why should you pay extra for Magento extension if Google Tag Manager is free?
 Here’s what you can do once you sign up for a Magento 2 ecommerce tracking:

-To install Magento ecommerce tracking extension, you need to go through a three-stage process and configure your Magento 2 store according to the user guide.
+To install the Magento ecommerce tracking extension, you need to go through a three-stage process and configure your Magento 2 store according to the user guide.
 If it seems like a lot of hustle and bustle for you, trust this work to a certified Magento Solutions partner, like Elogic, and they will take care of ecommerce tracking extension for you.